 Card Playing and Gambling

-The university does not permit card playing of any kind in classrooms unless it is a regularly scheduled activity of an organization recognized officially by the Office of Student Activities.
+The university does not permit card playing of any kind in classrooms unless it is a regularly scheduled activity of an organization recognized officially by the Center for Student Involvement.
 Social card games are permitted in the residence halls and in the Curry Student Center.
 Students may not gamble, play pyramid games, or sell lottery tickets.
-Casino or other game events are permitted in designated areas that are approved by city and state laws, as part of properly scheduled events, and in strict accordance with regulations issued by the Office of the Vice President for Student Affairs.
+Casino or other game events are permitted in designated areas that are approved by city and state laws, as part of properly scheduled events, and in strict accordance with regulations issued by the Office of Student Affairs.

 It is the general policy of the university that student papers or projects submitted in partial fulfillment of course requirements remain the property of the student authors.